Authorizers¶

 Service accounts declared within a workspace don't have access to initializing workspaces.

-System CRD Authorizer
+System CRD Authorizer¶

-subresource on APIExports or APIBindings.
-Note that this authorizer does not validate changes to the CustomResourceDefitions themselves, but to objects from those CRDs instead.
+This small authorizer simply prevents updates to the status subresource on APIExports or APIBindings.
+Note that this authorizer does not validate changes to the CustomResourceDefinitions themselves, but to objects from those CRDs instead.

-Maximal Permission Policy Authorizer
+Maximal Permission Policy Authorizer¶

 If the requested resource type is part of an API binding, then this authorizer verifies that the request is not exceeding the maximum permission policy of the related API export.
 Currently, the "local policy" maximum permission policy type is supported.

-Local Policy
+Local Policy¶

 The local maximum permission policy delegates the decision to the RBAC of the related API export.